 Both plugins (NitroPack and WP Rocket) are compatible with most WordPress hosting, themes, and plugins.

-However, WP Rocket is specifically made for WordPress blogs.
-This makes it a better option than NitroPack if you’re a WordPress user.
+However, WP Rocket is specifically designed for WordPress blogs, making it a better option than NitroPack for WordPress users.

-On the other hand, NitroPack is a cross-platform website performance solution, making it the better option if using different content management systems.
+Conversely, NitroPack is a cross-platform web performance solution, making it the better option if different content management systems are used.

-Several users have complained about breaking their sites after installing NitroPack.
+Several users have reported that their sites broke after installing NitroPack.

-So, I suggest you test the caching tools on staging sites before deploying them on a live website.
+So, I suggest you test Nitropack on a staging site before deploying it on a live website, especially if your site has web forms.

-WP Rocket is much more stable and compatible with WordPress websites, which is why it is the better option for many WordPress websites.
+WP Rocket is much more stable and compatible with most plugins and scripts, which is why it is the better option for many WordPress websites.

-WP Rocket and NitroPack offer the same support system – Tickets and help documents.
-One would expect more from NitroPack based on its high price, though.
+WP Rocket and NitroPack share the same support system, including tickets and help documents.
+However, given its high price, one would expect more from NitroPack.

 At least, something like live chat and dedicated high-priority support for its paying customers.
 But that’s not the case, anyway.

 However, Nitropack’s support has received a lot of backlash both in the past and now.
-Many users have complained about the lack of adequate support from the team.
+Many users have complained about the team’s inadequate support.

-And in some cases, they ignore it entirely or try to avoid contact, especially when it is a matter of a refund.
+And in some cases, they ignore it entirely or try to avoid contact, especially when it is a refund matter.

-WP Rocket support has improved over the years; the support team has been one of the company’s best achievements.
+WP Rocket support has improved over the years, and the support team is one of the company’s best achievements.

-You can see reviews like this from many happy customers, which attests to the millions of marketers using the product.
+Reviews like this from many happy customers attest to the millions of marketers using the product.

 When you purchase the WP Rocket plugin, you get an invitation to join the WP Rocket Facebook community with over 17.5k (as of writing this line) other WP Rocket users.
 This could be an advantage to learning more about the product from real-world users.